-Overall materiality €5.4 million (2020: €4.7 million).
-How we determined it Circa 1% of net assets.
-Rationale for benchmark applied We have selected this benchmark as, in our view, net assets is the most appropriate benchmark given the circumstances and nature of the Company's business.
+Overall materiality €33.3 million (2021: €5.4 million).
+How we determined it Circa 0.15% of policyholder financial assets (2021: circa 1% of net assets).
+Rationale for benchmark applied We have selected this benchmark as, in our view, policyholder financial assets is the most appropriate benchmark given the circumstances and nature of the Company's business.